 But, painstakingly dragging your text around to get it right in the perfect spot is…well…painstaking.
 There’s gotta be a better way.

 Hey there!
 I’m Cara, a lover of all things photography, including Photoshop.
 I’m here to tell you there is a better way.
-Check out the easy way to center text in Photoshop here!
+Check out the easy way to center-align text in Photoshop here!

 Table of Contents